Mastering the differences between customer service and customer experience changes everything about customer care.

 What Is the Focus of Customer Service vs. Customer Experience?

 Customer service and CX strategically focus on ensuring customer satisfaction.
-Customer service is reactive, while CX is more experiential based on the entire customer journey across all touchpoints.
+Customer service is reactive, whereas CX is more experiential, encompassing the entire customer journey across all touchpoints.

 Customer service

 At its most basic level, customer service is simply a response to customer questions and concerns.
-It ensures customers feel heard after a product or a service is sold, just like they were in the sales process.
+It ensures that customers feel heard after a product or service is sold, just as they were during the sales process.

 Customer experience

-Customer experience considers every interaction your customers have with your brand or company across every touchpoint.
+Customer experience encompasses every interaction your customers have with your brand or company across all touchpoints.
 It’s also about the quality of the interactions you have with your customers.

 Steve Jobs, co-founder of Apple, said, “You’ve got to start with the customer experience and work back toward the technology, not the other way around.”
 This keeps you aware of customers’ perceptions and feelings before setting a customer experience strategy.